-Transfer the plant to a new pot of the same size or just one size bigger pot in spring to refresh the soil.
+Transfer the plant to a new pot of the same size or one pot size bigger in spring to refresh the soil.

 Grooming and Maintenance

 The happy bean plant is not hard to grow or maintain.

-It neither creeps out of its space and takes over the neighboring plants nor requires pruning, making it an ideal choice for gardeners looking for hassle-free plant species.
+It does not creeps out of its space, take over the neighboring plants or requires pruning.
+It makes an ideal choice for gardeners looking for hassle-free plant species.

-Just like African violets, most species of P. Ferreyra are best propagated through stem and leaf cuttings.
+Like African violets, most Peperomia species are best propagated through stem and leaf cuttings.

 - Take 2″ – 3″ inches (5-8 cm) long petiole leaf cuttings with a couple of leaves.

 - Let the wounds of the cuttings dry out for a day before replanting them.

-- Keep the newly planted cuttings covered with plastic and make sure it gets plenty of bright, indirect light and warm temperature, ideally around 68° degrees Fahrenheit (20° C), until new growth appears.
+- Keep newly planted cuttings covered with plastic.
+Until new growth appears, make sure the cuttings get plenty of bright indirect light and warm temperatures around 68° degrees Fahrenheit (20° C).

 - Keep the soil moist, but refrain from watering too much.

 Pincushion Peperomia Pest or Diseases

 The Peperomia Ferreyrae is susceptible to mealybugs, those little white bugs on plants.
-So it is recommended to watch out for cottony white masses on the undersides of leaves and the stems.
+Watch out for cottony white masses on the undersides of leaves and the stems.

-Overwatering causes wilting, or the appearance of scab-like protrusions on leaves and sudden temperature changes (exposure to cold conditions) can lead to massive leaf-drop, in some cases.
+Overwatering causes wilting, or the appearance of scab-like protrusions on leaves.
+Sudden temperature changes (exposure to cold conditions) can lead to massive leaf-drop, in some cases.

 Peperomia Ferreyrae Uses

-As mentioned above, a happy bean plant is mainly grown for its unique and attractive foliage.
+The happy bean succulent is grown for its unique and attractive foliage.

-While it is grown in both gardens and as a houseplant, its small size makes it ideal for dish gardens, conservatories, greenhouses, and as a potted plant for window sills and even for desktops.
+Its small size makes it ideal for dish gardens, conservatories, greenhouses, and as a potted plant for window sills and table tops.